Adaptive Multiple Importance Sampling: Conclusion

 \section{Conclusion}

-We have investigated in this paper an adaptive importance sampling method that extends the scope of the original deterministic multiple mixture approach of \cite{owen:zhou:2000} in that the sequence of importance proposals builds on the samples produced so far.
+We have investigated in this paper an adaptive importance sampling method that extends the scope of the original deterministic multiple mixture approach of \cite{owen:zhou:2000} in that the sequence of importance proposals sequentially builds on the samples produced so far.
 The generality of the AMIS algorithm is that it offers a super-efficiency compared with other adaptive importance sampling techniques by allowing for an integral recycling of the past simulations.
 It thus provides a scope for processing those heterogeneous simulations as a whole and for treating the computing cost $\sum_{t=0}^T N_t$ as a single entity.
-Even though we were unable to achieve a complete generality in the convergence properties of the method, we believe this is one of the few available algorithms that converge in $T$ rather than in $N_t$ at each iteration $t$.
+The challenging issue of the theoretical convergence of the AMIS algorithm has not been solved in this paper and the most promising direction in this respect is to derive acceptable growth rates for the sizes $N_t$ when $t$ goes to infinity.